mariadb-operator/mariadb-operator/docs/GALERA.md

    sst  <string>
      SST is the Snapshot State Transfer used when new Pods join the cluster.
      More info: https://galeracluster.com/library/documentation/sst.html.

+   ipv6Cluster  <boolean>
+     Need to be enabled if your Kubernetes cluster use IPv6 as primary network stack.

    volumeClaimTemplate  <Object>
      VolumeClaimTemplate is a template for the PVC that will contain the Galera